 Researchers at CHOP are studying the impact of Sildenafil in improving exercise ability and overall quality of life in patients with single-ventricle heart disease.

-Dr. Julie Brothers of the Cardiac Center at Children's Hospital is conducting a research study to better understand the cause of ischemia in children with AAOCA.
+Researchers at the Cardiac Center have conducted studies to better understand the cause of ischemia in children with AAOCA.

 This multi-center study is seeking to improve understanding of risk of sudden death in patients with anomalous aortic origin of a coronary artery (AAOCA).